 The last point I want to speak to before we get into the x’s and o’s is about the use of a no-huddle offense.
 We are exclusively a no-huddle team and have been for four years, but only in the last two have we been an up-tempo no-huddle team.
 I truly believe this has been the key to our IZ being effective.
 Inside Zone is all about taking advantages of defensive decision making and a very fast no huddle team focuses on confusing the defense and blurring their decision making.
 Combining the IZ with no-huddle is the best way to create maximum efficiency.
 Our tagging system has evolved and is continuing to, but hopefully our work can be of some value to you.
 Also, I am not using our real tags, since we try to protect our no-huddle language as much as possible, but I am sure your staff can come up with your own creative terms/signals for these schemes if you chose to employ them.

 We run inside zone with our line in both our inside zone and our Veer series.
 Our Offensive Line has no idea what the difference is, because for them there isn’t.
 If we run IZ or Veer the difference is where the back will attack first.
 If we call Inside zone right read as pictured above, then the RB is attacking the zone side B gap.
 If it filled then he works his way back across the zone to play side A, and finally backside to the backside A gap.
 If we are running veer left read then it looks exactly like IZ right read, except QB and the RB change.
-What is the QB footwork on inside zone as opposed to veer from Pistol?
+The QB's technique we teach is funnel the RB to the right hole.
+We went away from exact steps because when working from the gun, the snap often time will create different starting points for the QB.
+The RB is then told to run the toes of the QB.
+In the IZ series the RB starts on the opposite side and gets funneled to the B gap away from him.
+If we are using the veer series, then the QB will funnel the RB to the A gap on the same side.
 The QB’s read is not much faster and the RB will read veer side A to backside A. The Veer series is primarily used from our Pistol backfield, but can also be used in a traditional gun set.
 All of the veer plays will be drawn from the Pistol set throughout this presentation.